Muskandwivedi39/blog-app-apis/README.md

-# Blog Application REST API
+# Blog Application

-This repository contains the code for a RESTful API for a blog application with user, post, category, and comment features.
-The API is designed using Spring Boot framework with Hibernate JPA for efficient database operations, and it utilizes an H2 in-memory database for seamless functionality.
+Designed a REST API for a blog application with user, post, category, and comment fea- tures, utilizing Hibernate JPA to efficiently handle database operations and ensure seam- less functionality.
 ## Features

 - *User Management*: Create, retrieve, update, and delete users.